Criticism of Protestantism: Criticism of the Joint Declaration within the Catholic Church

 The Vatican's note in response to the Declaration said that the Protestant formula "at the same time righteous and sinner", is not acceptable: "In baptism everything that is really sin is taken away, and so, in those who are born anew there is nothing that is hateful to God.
 It follows that the concupiscence [disordered desire] that remains in the baptised is not, properly speaking, sin."

 Catholic opinion on the Great Apostasy

-According to Benedict XVI, the encounter of Christianity with enlightened Greek culture and philosophy is not apostasy into Paganism, but rather a natural development in the history of the early Church; Ratzinger also states that the translation of the Old Testament in Greek and the fact that the New Testament itself was written in Greek are a direct consequence of the biblical revelation's reception by the Hellenistic world.
+According to Benedict XVI, the encounter of Christianity with enlightened Greek culture and philosophy is not apostasy into Paganism, but rather a natural development in the history of the early Church; He also states that the translation of the Old Testament in Greek, and the fact that the New Testament itself was written in Greek, are a direct consequence of the biblical revelation's reception by the Hellenistic world.